 At least 90 credits are required for the PhD degree.
 You will choose a doctoral thesis topic after consultation with the faculty early in the program.
 An oral thesis presentation and defense are scheduled at the completion of the thesis work.

 Graduate advisors will guide your course selection and scheduling of core and elective courses.
-Click here to learn more about the curricular requirements.
+For candidacy requirements, please visit our department.

-Visit the Drexel Catalog for more information or learn more about our admissions requirements.
+Visit the Department for the new curriculum starting Fall of 2022.
+Learn more about our admissions requirements.

 All students in the mechanical engineering PhD program engage in research as part of their degree.
 Candidates are encouraged to base their thesis on some aspect of faculty research.